 Sinclair will be one of 15 coaches to receive the honor this year.

-Ellis is in his ninth season as Director of Strength and Conditioning at UCF, working directly with the football program while overseeing the strength, speed and conditioning efforts for UCF's 16 sport athletics program.
+Ellis is in his 13th season as Director of Strength and Conditioning at UCF, working directly with the football program while overseeing the strength, speed and conditioning efforts for UCF's 16 sport athletics program.
 He serves on the Board of Directors for the CSCCA.

 Ellis spent time in the same capacity at Georgia Tech from 2001-04.
 While head strength and conditioning coach at Wake Forest from 1994-2001, Ellis was named the 2000 Collegiate Strength and Conditioning Professional of the Year for the Atlantic Coast Conference by the National Strength and Conditioning Association.

 Prior to his stretch at Wake Forest, Ellis spent four years, from 1991-94, at the head strength and conditioning coordinator at Illinois State and two years (1989-91) as an assistant strength coach at Ole Miss.
 He began his career as a graduate assistant at Arkansas from 1987-89.